Joey's aim with The Open Book Project is to

 Joey's project could help us get to a point where we can buy a completely independent e-reader direct, or even off-the-shelf kits to build our own.

 And the more independent the hardware is, the more likely they are to support indie software too.
-Libreture uses common standards like OPDS to deliver e-books to compatible apps.
+Libreture uses common standards like OPDS to deliver ebooks to compatible apps.
 Retailer-owned devices have no reason to support such features that would compete with their own shop.
 Services that help you track your reading goals, like the in-development project Liberry, and alternative Goodreads replacements, like Readlebee are reactions to the closed off nature of the existing services, and would benefit greatly from indie e-readers.
+If you need a bit more information about these, Libreture looked at the alternatives to Goodreads recently, where we’ve got a regularly updated list of all the services we’ve discovered.

-The more devices, the more services, and the more independent they all are, the better.
+The more ebook devices and services exist, and the more independent they all are, the better for us all.